This complete guide to oat flour will show you exactly how to make it, when to use it, and how to substitute it successfully in your favorite recipes.

 Oats are pretty much a “superfood” thanks to the amazing combination of nutrients available.
 All the more reason to add them to cookies, don’t you think?

-- Old Fashioned Oats – The steel-cut oats are sifted so that only larger oat groats remain.
-These are rolled in between large pins and flattened into rolled oats.
-The result is considered old fashioned oats.
+- Old-Fashioned Oats.
+The steel-cut oats are sifted so that only larger oat groats remain.
+These are rolled in between large pins and flattened.
+The result is considered old-fashioned oats.

-- Quick Cooking Oats – These oats are cut into smaller pieces before being rolled, steamed and toasted.
-This process is again to aid in the cooking process at home.
+- Quick Oats.
+These oats are cut into smaller pieces before being rolled, steamed, and toasted.
+This is again to aid in the cooking process at home.

-- Instant Oatmeal – This is the Quaker maple and brown sugar I grew up with.
+- Instant Oatmeal.
+This is the Quaker maple and brown sugar I grew up with.
 The oats are pre-cooked at the factory and then dried, usually with flavoring and sweetener added before packaging.
+(You can make your own instant oatmeal packets at home, too!)

-To increase nutrition and eat as much real food as possible, aim for old fashioned oats at a minimum.
+Aim for old-fashioned oats at a minimum.
 Steel-cut oats have a higher level of nutrition because some of the bran (the outer protective shell) will still be intact.
-Oat flour from steel-cut oats is considered a whole grain flour.
+Oatmeal flour from steel-cut oats is considered a whole-grain flour.

 Step 1.
 Place oats in a high-speed blender or food processor.